🧮 Optimize your business model 🧮

 - 3 live virtual workshop sessions (2 hrs. each)

-- 2, 25-minute one-on-one expert consulting sessions with our Farm Program Manager
+- 50-minute one-on-one expert consulting session with our Farm Program Manager

 - Dozens of financial tools and resources to start using immediately